BUSHFIRE PREPARE

 Fire Danger Ratings (FDR) are issued daily and describe the potential level of danger should a bushfire start.
 They provide important information so you can take action to protect yourself and others from the potentially dangerous impacts of a bushfire.

-Launching on 1 September 2022, the Australian Fire Danger Rating System (AFDRS) is a new, nationally consistent FDR system that features four simplified rating levels to more accurately reflect fire danger conditions and provide you with clear messages of what to do at each level.
+Launched in 2022, the Australian Fire Danger Rating System (AFDRS) is a nationally consistent FDR system that features four simplified rating levels to more accurately reflect fire danger conditions and provide you with clear messages of what to do at each level.

 The rating is your prompt to take action to stay safe.
 You need to stay informed and know what the FDR is for your area each day.